xikaioliver/CLI_CSV_Tool/README.md

 ## Run the Tool
 There are two modes provided in this tool.
 You can run with prameters, when the tool will automatically read a CSV file, sort on specified columns, print the top 3 results and stop. <br/>
 You can also run without parameter.
-In that case, the tool accepts a few function calls later and provide more freedom. <br/>
+In that case, the tool accepts a few function calls later and provides more freedom. <br/>

 To compile and run, input: <br/>
 　　make run filepath column_to_sort_1 column_to_sort_2 column_to_sort_3 ... <br/>